Huawei claims to have overtaken Apple in global volumes

 "Huawei overtook Apple in global sales volume share in December," Huawei India Director for Product Centre Allen Wang said.

-Chinese smartphone maker Huawei today said it has overtaken iPhone maker Apple in global sales volume to become second largest handset company globally.
+Chinese smartphone maker Huawei has claimed to have overtaken iPhone maker Apple in global sales volume in December 2016 to become the second largest handset company globally after Samsung.

 "Huawei overtook Apple in global sales volume share in December," Huawei India Director for Product Centre Allen Wang said.